pkmn/engine/src/lib/gen1/README.md

-The [Pokémon types](https://pkmn.cc/bulba/Type) are enumerated by `Type`. `Types` represents a tuple of 2 types, but due to limitations in Zig this can't be represented as a `[2]Type` array and thus instead takes the form of a packed struct. `Effectiveness` serves as an enum for tracking a moves effectiveness - the cartridge stores effectivess as `0`, `5`, `10`, and `20`, but instead we store these as a 2-bit value which then can be expanded out by `Effectiveness.modifier`.
+The [Pokémon types](https://pkmn.cc/bulba/Type) are enumerated by `Type`. `Types` represents a tuple of 2 types, but due to limitations in Zig this can't be represented as a `[2]Type` array and thus instead takes the form of a packed struct. `Effectiveness` serves as an enum for tracking a moves effectiveness - like the cartridge, effectiveness is stored as as `0`, `5`, `10`, and `20` (technically only a 2-bit value is required, but as with `Types` Zig only allows a mininum of a byte to be stored at each address of an array).

 ## Information